-Overall, the London Borough of Ealing Pension Fund achieved a net income for the year 2020/21 of £35.7m (£29.3m in 2019/20).
-This excludes the effect of the increase in the market value of the Fund's investments which was £245.4m (£97.46m decrease in 2019/20).
+Overall, the London Borough of Ealing Pension Fund achieved a net income for the year 2021/22 of £14.0m (£35.7m in 2020/21).
+This excludes the effect of the increase in the market value of the Fund's investments which was £58.9m (£245.4m increase in 2020/21).

-During 2020/21 non-investment income was enough to cover pension benefits and expenses.
-This trend is not expected to continue due to the rising cost of pension benefits and stagnating contribution levels.
-Current cash levels will not be sufficient to meet forecast pension obligations in 2021/22, so withdrawal of cash from investments may be necessary.
+During 2021/22 non-investment income was not enough to cover pension benefits and expenses.
+This trend is likely to continue due to the rising cost of pension benefits and stagnating contribution levels.
+Current cash levels will not be sufficient to meet forecast pension obligations in 2022/23, so withdrawal of cash from investments may be necessary.